laravel/docs/scheduling.md

              ->pingBefore($url)
              ->thenPing($url);

-Using the `pingBeforeIf` and `thenPingIf` methods, the ping logic is only executed if the given condition is true.
+The `pingBeforeIf` and `thenPingIf` methods may be used to ping a given URL only if the given condition is `true`:

     $schedule->command('emails:send')
              ->daily()
              ->pingBeforeIf($condition, $url)
              ->thenPingIf($condition, $url);

-Using either the `pingBefore($url)` or `thenPing($url)` feature requires the Guzzle HTTP library.
+All of the ping methods require the Guzzle HTTP library.
 You can add Guzzle to your project using the Composer package manager:

     composer require guzzlehttp/guzzle